jeffcueto/installing-kodi-raspbian-jessie-lite/README.md

 # installing-kodi-raspbian-jessie-lite
-In this tutorial we are going to use simple steps for begeners installing codi in you rasbian jessie lite.
+In this tutorial we are going to use simple steps for begeners installing kodi in you rasbian jessie lite.